The Best Things to Do Alone in Rhode Island

 3. Aimlessly Explore the Newport’s Historic Buildings and Trendy Stores

-A church in Newport.
+A church in Newport, Rhode Island.

 Get off the bus at the Newport Visitor Information Center.
 It is the last stop on the bus line.
 A small outlet mall, a bustling wharf, and historic buildings are here.